Dr. Reza Khazaie, DDS, Prosthodontist

 More important, the use of dental implants does not impact healthy, adjacent teeth.

 Dental implants are long-lasting tooth root replacements implanted into the jawbone to simulate the root of a pre-existing tooth.
 For qualified patients, replacement teeth can be restored immediately, returning a spectacular smile quickly — usually on the same day.

 Unlike dentures or bridges, dental implants don’t move or shift, and they can last a lifetime.

 A dental implant designed to replace a single tooth is composed of three parts: the titanium implant that fuses with the jawbone; the abutment, which fits over the portion of the dental implant that protrudes from the gum line; and the crown, which is created by a Prosthodontist (a specialist in the treatment planning and restoration or replacement of missing teeth) and fitted onto the abutment for a natural appearance.

 In 1952, Professor Dr. Per-Ingvar Branemark conducted an experiment where he utilized a titanium implant to understand the blood flow in the jawbone better.
-At the conclusion of the experiment, he discovered that the jawbone had integrated completely with the implant.
-Dr. Branemark called the discovery osseointegration and from that process was born the possibilities for human use.
+After the experiment, he discovered that the jawbone had entirely integrated with the implant.
+Dr. Branemark called the discovery osseointegration, and from that process was born the possibilities for human use.